PM Modi hails Bangabandhu's leadership, Indian Army's contribution in Bangladesh's independence war | Law-Order

+Addressing the main golden jubilee celebrations of Bangladesh's Independence and the birth centenary of its founder here in the presence of his counterpart Sheikh Hasina and President Abdul Hamid, Prime Minister Modi said that Bangabandhu had a mesmerising personality and was blessed with an unwavering commitment to further human empowerment.
+No wonder all sections of society were inspired by him.

-Addressing Bangladesh's 50th Independence anniversary at the National Parade Square, Modi recalled the role played by the Indian Army in the freedom war and said the blood of those who fought for their liberation and the blood of Indian soldiers are flowing together and this blood will form such a relationship that will not break down under any type of pressure.
+Modi recalled the role played by the Indian Army in Bangladesh's freedom war and said the blood of those who fought for their liberation and the blood of Indian soldiers are flowing together and this blood will form such a relationship that will not break down under any type of pressure.

 ''I salute the brave soldiers of the Indian Army who stood with the brothers and sisters of Bangladesh in Muktijuddo.
-Those who gave their blood in Muktijuddo, sacrificed themselves, and played a very big role in realising the dream of independent Bangladesh,'' said Modi, who is visiting Bangladesh on his first trip to a foreign country since the outbreak of the coronavirus.
+Those who gave their blood in Muktijuddo, sacrificed themselves, and played a very big role in realising the dream of independent Bangladesh,'' said Modi, who is visiting Bangladesh on his first trip to a foreign country since the COVID-19 outbreak.

+''Both our nations possess the power of democracy, with a clear vision to move forward.
+That India and Bangladesh move forward together, is equally important for the development of this entire region,'' he said.

 ''This is one of the most memorable days of my life.
 I am grateful that Bangladesh has included me in this event.
 I am grateful that Bangladesh has invited India to take part in this function.
 It is a matter of our pride that we got the opportunity to honour Sheikh Mujibur Rahman with Gandhi Peace Prize,'' he said.

-At the beginning of the programme, Modi handed over the Gandhi Peace Prize to Bangabandhu’s daughters – Prime Minister Hasina and her younger sister Sheikh Rehana.

-Recalling the 1971 war of independence, Modi said the pictures of atrocities that the Pakistan Army inflicted on the people in then East Pakistan (now Bangladesh) used to distract people in India. ''I must have been 20-22 years old when I and my colleagues did Satyagraha for Bangladesh's freedom,'' he told the gathering.
+Recalling the 1971 war of independence, Modi said the pictures of atrocities that the Pakistan Army inflicted on the people in then East Pakistan (now Bangladesh) used to distract people in India. ''I must have been 20-22 years old when I and my colleagues did Satyagraha for Bangladesh's freedom,'' he said.

+Modi said the efforts of the then prime minister Indira Gandhi and her important role in Bangladesh’s freedom war are well known.

+He also named several Indian Army officials such as Field Marshal S H F J Manekshaw, General Jagjit Singh Aurora, General J F R Jacob, Lance Nayak Albert Ekka, Group Captain Chandan Singh, Captain Mohan Narayan Rao Samant and others who were instrumental in Bangladesh’s freedom.

-Modi said the next 25 years are crucial for both India and Bangladesh.
-“Our heritage is shared, our growth is shared, our targets and opportunities are also shared,” he said.
+Modi said the next 25 years are crucial for both India and Bangladesh. ''For both our nations, the journey of the next 25 years in the 21st century is crucial.
+We have descended from a shared heritage, and we are advancing towards shared development.
+We have shared goals, and shared challenges,'' Modi said.

-He said both India and Bangladesh have the power of democracy and vision for the future, and it is necessary for the region the two countries progress together. ''That is why Indian and Bangladeshi governments are making meaningful efforts in this direction,'' he said.

-On the occasion of the 50th year of Indo-Bangla ties, Modi invited 50 Bangladeshi entrepreneurs to India. ''They should get associated with our innovation ecosystem and meet venture capitalists.
-We will learn from them and they will learn from us as well,'' he said.
+He also invited 50 Bangladeshi entrepreneurs to India to get associated with innovation ecosystem and meet venture capitalists.
+Modi also invoked Bengali poets and writers Kazi Nazrul Islam and Rabindranath Tagore in his speech to highlight the common heritage of the two countries.

 Earlier, the programme began with the religious leaders from Islam, Hinduism, Buddhism and Christianity reciting prayers from their holy books, projecting a secular image of Muslim-majority Bangladesh.